simevidas/articles/scrollbar/article.md

 <small>\*The layout viewport is not fully visible when the user zooms in on a part of the page, and when the browser’s virtual keyboard is shown.</small>

-**Note:** I found one instance where the ICB grows to the “large viewport size”.
-In iOS Safari, if the user chooses the [“Hide Toolbar” option](https://mastodon.social/@simevidas/111019750217669633) from the page settings menu, the browser’s UI will retract, and the ICB will grow from the “small viewport size” to the “large viewport size”.

 ## The new viewport units

 The CSS viewport units are specified in the [CSS Values and Units Module](https://drafts.csswg.org/css-values/), which is currently at Level 4.
 The original six viewport units shipped in browsers a decade ago.
 The new units shipped in major browsers [over the past year](https://caniuse.com/viewport-unit-variants), starting with Safari 15.4 in May 2022, and ending with Samsung Internet 21 in May 2023.